waveform80/picamera/docs/fov.rst

 * However, H264 high profile level 4.2 has slightly higher limits and may succeed with higher resolutions.

+* The maximum resolution of the V2 camera may require additional GPU memory when operating at low framerates (<1fps).
+Increase ``gpu_mem`` in ``/boot/config.txt`` if you encounter "out of resources" errors when attempting long-exposure captures with a V2 module.

-* The maximum resolution of the V2 camera can cause issues with previews.
+* The maximum resolution of the V2 camera can also cause issues with previews.
   Currently, picamera runs previews at the same resolution as captures (equivalent to ``-fp`` in ``raspistill``).
 You may need to increase ``gpu_mem`` in ``/boot/config.txt`` to achieve full resolution operation with